silvacms/documentation/source/silva/contents/base.rst

 Regular content
 ~~~~~~~~~~~~~~~

-If your content inherit from ``Asset`` or ``Folder``, that's done.
-All
+All content in Silva inherits from ``Asset`` or ``Folder`` so when
-content in Silva does, so you just have to inherit from one Silva
+making your own content you simply have to inherit from a Silva
-content to make yours.
+content object.

-You can add some directive in your Python code:
+Lets add some directives in your Python code:

 .. code-block:: python